l4rm4nd/SecureTheJuice/README.md

 The access controls are defined in Authelia's configuration file `authelia/config/configuration.yml`.

-The default user group `juicelovers` is allowed to gain access.
+The default user group `fruitlovers` is allowed to gain access.
 The user `SecureTheJuice` is member of this group.